Road Traffic Lawyers in Ayrshire

 Nellany & Co is one of Ayrshire’s busiest and most esteemed law firms in court matters.
 Our general practice has been established in North Ayrshire for more than a century.
 With around 40 years of experience in road traffic law, combined with our local knowledge, you know you will have quality representation when you need it most.

-Our firm has a specialist department in Road Traffic Defence Work, headed by our Partners Gordon Ghee and Fraser Alexander.
-Gordon is a Senior Partner in our Court/Litigation Department, and Fraser’s work (almost) exclusively involves road traffic law and criminal defence more generally.
-Both are always happy to help and advise clients, and have a great deal of experience in building successful legal arguments in road traffic cases.
+Our firm has a specialist department in Road Traffic Defence Work, headed by our Partner Gordon Ghee.
+Gordon is a Senior Partner in our Court/Litigation Department.
+Gordon is always happy to help and advise clients, and has a great deal of experience in building successful legal arguments in road traffic cases.
 Our team can assist you in the following areas:

 - Speeding (due to the increase in the number of speed cameras nationwide, speeding convictions are becoming more common).